Review

 Dance Shoe Sizing, By Style

 Dance shoes almost never match your street shoe size.
 The correct amount to size down varies by style: ballet slippers go 1-2 sizes smaller, jazz shoes go half a size to a size smaller, and character shoes depend more on the brand than the style.
 Getting this wrong, which most first-time buyers do, means blisters, technique problems, and a second purchase.
-This guide gives the sizing rule for each style before you order, and flags which brands size unusually within each category.
+Here's the sizing rule for each style, plus the brands that break it, so the first order is the one that fits.

 Best Picks By Situation

 • Ordering first ballet slippers: Capezio Daisy 205 in 1-2 sizes smaller than street.
-Full-sole canvas.
+Full-sole leather.
 Buy from a seller with an exchange policy.

-• Ordering first child tap shoes: Capezio Jr. Tyette, same or 0.5 smaller than street.
+• Ordering first child tap shoes: Capezio Jr. Tyette, about a half size UP from street per Capezio's own note (not down).
 Confirm width is medium: narrow-fit note is on the product page.

 • Upgrading to adult tap (year 2-3): So Danca TA20 at DancewearCorner (~$70.20).
 Order same size as street or 0.5 up.
 Runs small per DancewearCorner notes.